What is tinnitus

 - High blood pressure and abnormalities in the blood vessels in the head or neck can cause a pulsatile form of tinnitus (a rhythmical noise that is in time with your heart beat).

 Tinnitus retraining or desensitisation can help reduce your awareness of tinnitus and help you to notice it less.
-The treatment involves listening to a customised music programme (in the background) through a wearable device.
+This treatment involves listening to a customised music programme (in the background) through a wearable device, in combination with counselling.

 Treatment of associated problems

-Some complementary therapies have been tried for tinnitus, including acupuncture, hypnosis and ginkgo biloba, but there is a lack of evidence for their effectiveness.
+Some complementary therapies have been tried for tinnitus (including acupuncture, hypnosis, Ginkgo biloba, vitamin B, melatonin and zinc) but there is a lack of evidence for their effectiveness.

 Tinnitus can be a distressing problem that is often difficult to treat.
-Support groups can provide information, reassurance and support to people with tinnitus.
+Support groups can provide understanding, information and reassurance.
+Ask your doctor or search online for a support group that suits your needs.
+You may be surprised by how much talking to others with tinnitus can help.